VladPetrariu/GrindTime-Preview/README.md

 * First place on leaderboard awards

 **⭐️ Backend & Sync (Private)**
-The full app uses a secure back end for:
+* The full app uses a secure back end for
   * User authentication
   * Session Storage
   * Image uploads
   * Social graph
   * Feed + leaderboard generation
   *(All backend code is private and not included in this preview repository)*

 **⭐️ Privacy and Security**
 * Minimal data collection